Alcoholic and Toxic Liver Disease

 Niacin also has hepatotoxic potential, and this appears to be caused by both plain niacin and most (if not all) sustained-release preparations.

-Some herbal supplements, particularly those from China and India, have been found to induce hepatoxicity as a result of improper extraction methods and contamination with heavy metals, among other causes.
+Some herbal supplements, particularly those from China and India, have been found to induce hepatoxicity as a result of improper extraction methods and contamination with heavy metals (mainly mercury, lead, arsenic, cadmium), among other causes.
+The addition of synthetic adulterants to herbal products is also a concerning issue.

 Raw forms of certain botanical supplements, including comfrey, are sources of hepatotoxic pyrrolizidine alkaloids; topical forms used for the treatment of painful muscle and joint complaints are very low in or free of these alkaloids.

 Kava is a botanical used for anxiolytic effects.
-It was withdrawn from the market in several countries after cases of severe liver injury had been established, despite the findings of clinical trials that were unable to demonstrate hepatotoxicity and systematic reviews and meta-analyses that found a positive benefit-to-risk ratio for kava in treating anxiety disorders.
-The use of acetone-based extracts are thought to be responsible for hepatotoxic effects of kava preparations, as opposed to water-based extraction methods.
+It was withdrawn from the market in several countries after cases of severe liver injury had been established, despite clinical trials that were unable to demonstrate hepatotoxicity and systematic reviews and meta-analyses that found a positive benefit-to-risk ratio for kava in treating anxiety disorders., The use of acetone-based extracts is thought to be responsible for hepatotoxic effects of kava preparations, as opposed to water-based extraction methods.

-Certain over-the-counter herbal products (e.g., pennyroyal) cause hepatotoxicity by inhibition of CYP450 and depletion of glutathione; liver damage by other herbs (e.g., chapparal) may be due to contaminants or improperly prepared extracts.
+Certain over-the-counter herbal products (e.g., pennyroyal) cause hepatotoxicity by inhibition of CYP450 and depletion of glutathione; liver damage by other herbs (e.g., chaparral) may be due to contaminants or improperly prepared extracts.,

 The above examples are by no means an exhaustive list.
 As the use of dietary supplements continues to grow, clinicians will be challenged with determining whether supplements are to blame for cases of liver injury, or if other causes (interaction with other supplements, medications, alcohol, past history of liver disease) are more likely.